-When it comes to ice lures, I’m no different than any angler in wanting to check out new offerings from year to year.
-No matter how full our tackle boxes and stuffed our ice houses are of tackle, there’s always a few things that catch my eye each season.
-For good reason too; with another year of product development, customer recommendations, new bites, and the evolution of the sport, there’s a lot that happens in a single season on ice or open-water for that matter.
+When it comes to ice lures, I’m no different than any angler in wanting to check out new offerings from year to year, and this year it is the Buck-Shot Coffin Spoon.
+No matter how full our tackle boxes and stuffed our ice houses are of tackle, there are always a few things that catch my eye each season.
+For good reason too; with another year of product development, customer recommendations, new bites, and the evolution of the sport, there’s a lot that happens in a single season on ice or open water for that matter.

 That’s not to say that all lures and new baits are worth their weight in gold.
 I’m especially leery of the way-out-there versions that seem more gimmick than great and tend to hang on marketing premises more than what we’ve learned fish like year in and year out.
 Instead, I tend to focus my attention on new wrinkles on old baits, or ways of re-imagining or using differently the same staples that stud our tackle boxes each season.

 That’s why I was excited to try out the Northland Buck-Shot Coffin spoon after I had a chance to try some samples.
 With a name that’s got “Buck-Shot” in it, you can already guess that it rattles.
 In this version, the brass rattle is even louder than the original, which had my mind turning to particularly stained or turbid water bodies.
 With a flipper on the split ring near the treble, there’s also a kicker fin similar to what’s out there in the Macho Minnow Spoon.
 With the combination of the rattles and that kicker fin, it’s probably the loudest spoon I can think of below the ice, and one of the louder lure options in general.
 I like the idea of drawing fish away from distance, so right away my interest was piqued.